Why Most Agencies Leave 40% of Their Margin on the Table

 Step 3: Configure Stripe in DM Champ

-Inside DM Champ, go to the Reselling settings under the Agency tier.
+Inside DM Champ, go to the Reselling settings (included with the lifetime deal from Tier 3 up, and on the Agency monthly plan).

 Connect your Stripe account (Stripe Connect under the hood).
 Once connected: